DigitalVS/GAD/README.md

 Searched string length is limited only by size of input buffer.
 Currently, maximum command length is 30 characters.

 > Between subsequent searches with `S` and `F` commands, searched string is kept in the command line input buffer.
-Thus, subsequent searches will work correctly only if no other command line commands are issued in meantime, because they would overwrite the input buffer contents.
+Thus, subsequent searches will work correctly only if no other command line commands are issued in the meantime, because inputting a new command would overwrite the input buffer contents.

 ## Limitations